 Again you should consult your medical adviser when using any products when pregnant but there are some things that helped me

 - Benzoyl Peroxide.
-As Salicylic acid is deemed a little risky, this is another very effective adult acne treatment.
+As Salicylic acid is deemed a little risky, this is another very effective adult pimple treatment.
 It works to unblock your pores and lower the amount of oil on your skin

 - Natural products.
 There are some great natural products that you can use that will help kill bacteria and keep the skin looking its best (examples include Tea Tree oil, Honey, Aloe Vera, birch leaf extract)